solo-io/unik/docs/getting_started.md

   * UniK will download a 3.3GB vmdk file from Amazon S3.
 This file is the boot image for the Unik Instance Listener.
 The instance listener is a small Ubuntu VM that helps bootstrap UniK instances running on Virtualbox.
   * After UniK finishes downloading the vmdk, it will deploy the Instance Listener VM on virtualbox
   * After this is finished, UniK is running and ready to accept commands.
+  * Open a new terminal and type `unik target --host localhost` to set the CLI target to the your local machine.
 ---

 #### Write a Go HTTP server